Nelson City Council

-Nelson City Council is the unitary local authority for Nelson in New Zealand.

 History

+Predecessors

 Local governance of Nelson began with Nelson Province in 1853, which covered the entire upper South Island.
 The town of Nelson was managed by the Nelson Board of Works, constituted by the provincial council under the Nelson Improvement Act 1856.
 Nelson became a borough and the board of works became Nelson City Council on 30 March 1874.

+1989 reforms

 In the 1989 local government reforms, Nelson City Council was constituted a territorial authority within the Nelson-Marlborough Region.
 Under the Local Government Amendment Act 1992, the Nelson-Marlborough Regional Council was disestablished on 1 July 1992 and its functions taken over by Nelson City Council, Marlborough District Council and Tasman District Council, which all became unitary authorities.
 Nelson became constituted as "'The Nelson Region', which shall comprise the area of Nelson City".

 On 12 October 2013, Rachel Reese was elected as Nelson's first woman mayor after receiving 1,500 votes more than incumbent mayor Aldo Miccio.